finn-no/tech.finn.no/_posts/2018-10-18-haskell-at-finn-no.md

 ---

 ### Favorites
 FINN has this feature where users can mark classified ads as a favorite, making it easy to come back to certain ads later.
-The feature has been a round quite a while, and the systems involved, both frontend and backend were becoming quite hard to maintain.
+The feature has been around quite a while, and the systems involved, both frontend and backend were becoming quite hard to maintain.
 So the AdView-team set out to redesign the whole stack.
-This blog post will focus on the backend API which is written in Haskell.
+This blog post will focus on the backend API, which is written in Haskell.

 ### Haskell
 Haskell is a purely functional programming language, with a powerful type system.
 The ability to express intent using types brings correctness, and the composition of a large program as small, independent building blocks makes it easy to reason about the code.